Navigating Public Transport in Europe: A Guide for Expats

-Jude Temianka
+- Jude Temianka

-• 3 min read
+- 3 min read

 For many, arriving in a new European city means embracing a new way of life—and a new way of getting around.
 Public transport is often the lifeline of daily life, connecting you to your job, friends, and new adventures.
-But while systems are generally efficient and reliable, the rules can vary drastically from one country to the next.
+While systems are generally efficient and reliable, the rules can vary drastically from one country to the next.

 🚆 The German "Honour System" and the Importance of Validation

-In Germany, cities like Berlin, Munich, and Hamburg have U-Bahn (underground) and S-Bahn (overground) stations with no ticket gates.
+In Germany, cities like Berlin, Munich, and Hamburg have U-Bahn (underground) and S-Bahn (overground) stations without ticket gates.
 It may look like you can simply walk onto the platform and board the train, but this is a common and costly mistake.
 The system relies on you having a valid, validated ticket in your possession at all times.

 Ticket inspectors, known as Fahrkartenkontrolleure, operate in plain clothes and can check your ticket at any point during your journey.
 If you are caught without a valid ticket, you will be fined, often €60 or more.
 The most common reason for a fine is not fare evasion, but simply forgetting to validate a ticket.